rorong/slack_bot/README.md

 * After registering the bot on slack note the Slack API token,

 * run with SLACK_API_TOKEN=... bundle exec ruby slackbot.rb.
-Have the bot join a channel and send it a hi.# slack_bot
+Have the bot join a channel and send it a hi.